 Program Structure

-You can complete the MA in Community Development while you work full-time, integrating your academic courses with your professional life throughout the program.
-Students complete a total of eight courses plus a final requirement by taking two per term for the first four terms of the program.
-Courses are primarily offered asynchronously online, plus a one-week on-campus residency in the summer terms.
+You can complete the MA in Community Development while you work full-time, integrating your academic courses with professional life throughout the program.
+You’ll complete a total of eight courses by taking two courses per term for the first four terms of the program and then focussing on your final requirement from the fourth to sixth terms.
+Courses are primarily offered asynchronously online, plus a one-week on-campus residency in your first Fall.

 Core courses (6):